Belfast power-sharing shaken as top Sinn Fein figure resigns

 - What the national media are saying after 'revitalized' Seahawks beat Lions in NFL playoffs

-Their unlikely partnership has been credited with governing the long-disputed corner of the United Kingdom in relative harmony following the four decades of bloodshed that claimed 3,700 lives.
+Their unlikely partnership has been credited with governing the long-disputed corner of the United Kingdom in relative harmony following four decades of bloodshed that claimed 3,700 lives.

-But tensions between Sinn Fein and the DUP have come close to breaking point several times before.
-And IRA splinter groups opposed to the outlawed group’s 2005 decision to renounce violence and disarm still plot gun and bomb attacks in hopes of reigniting division and disorder.
+But tensions between Sinn Fein and the DUP have come close to breaking point several times.
+And from the shadows, IRA splinter groups opposed to the outlawed group’s 2005 disarmament and renunciation of violence still seek to sow division and disorder.

-In recent months, McGuinness repeatedly had called on Foster to step aside while lawmakers investigate her alleged mismanagement of a government “green energy” program.
+In recent months, McGuinness repeatedly called on Foster to step aside while lawmakers investigate her alleged mismanagement of a government “green energy” program.
 Lawmakers estimate the program could cost taxpayers more than 500 million pounds ($600 million) in inefficiently distributed subsidy payments.

-Foster, who became Northern Ireland’s first female leader a year ago, has rejected calls from other parties to relinquish the post and accused her critics of misogyny.
-But male and female lawmakers from voted for her to step down in a Northern Ireland Assembly no-confidence vote last month.
-She survived solely because of backing from her own party.
+Foster, who became Northern Ireland’s first female leader a year ago, has rejected calls from other parties to relinquish the post and accuses her critics of misogyny.

+She called McGuinness’ resignation “not principled,” and warned it would leave Northern Ireland without an administration “at precisely the time we need our government to be active.”

+But opposition to Foster has been growing.
+Lawmakers from all other parties voted for Foster’s temporary removal in a Northern Ireland Assembly no-confidence vote last month.
+She survived solely because of backing from Democratic Unionist colleagues.

 “That position is not credible or tenable,” McGuinness said in his resignation letter addressed to Assembly Speaker Robin Newton.

-McGuinness said Sinn Fein would refuse to nominate a successor to fill his position of deputy first minister, which wields equal power to Foster’s own in a system designed to promote consensus across the community divide.
+McGuinness said Sinn Fein would refuse to nominate a successor as deputy first minister, a position that wields equal power to Foster’s own in a system designed to promote consensus across the community divide.

 If the position goes unfilled, the 108-member Assembly — elected barely eight months ago — would be dissolved for a fresh ballot.
 The next election normally would happen in May 2021.